bbaum11/internship2025_stuff/k8s_salt/readme.md

 ```
 the salt state can then be applied, targeting the desired nodes.

-if agent node installation is desired, the server node must be setup with kubernetes first. once it is, an agent registration token will be stored at `/var/lib/rancher/rke2/server/node-token`. this should be placed in the config file on the salt master in `salt/files/agent/config.yaml` to replace the `ADD_TOKEN` field. additionally, the `SERVER_IP` field should be replaced with the ip address of the server node.
+if agent node installation is desired, the server node must be setup with Kubernetes first. once it is, an agent registration token will be stored at `/var/lib/rancher/rke2/server/node-token`. this should be placed in the config file on the salt master in `salt/files/agent/config.yaml` to replace the `ADD_TOKEN` field. additionally, the `SERVER_IP` field should be replaced with the ip address of the server node.

 ## Salt Structure